-If you haven’t searched for an assisted living community before, it’s easy to feel confused about the cost and pricing structure, and the options for financing care.
-Because every senior living provider does things a little bit—or sometimes a lot—differently, families find themselves struggling to understand the true cost of senior housing.
+If you haven’t searched for an assisted living community before, it’s easy to feel confused about the cost and pricing structure and the options for financing care.
+Because every senior living provider does things a little bit differently, families find themselves struggling to understand the true cost of senior housing.

 Though it might seem expensive at first, the value of an assisted living community becomes more obvious after you understand what is included in the monthly fees.
 In addition to an apartment or suite, monthly fees typically include meals, transportation, housekeeping, maintenance, life enrichment activities, and utilities.

 For many families, the COVID-19 pandemic has made life very complicated.
 Because seniors are at a high risk for contracting the virus, adult children and grandchildren are pitching in to assist with everything from delivering groceries to shopping for personal care items.
 For those whose children live too far away, seniors are paying for help with those tasks.
 This further increases their monthly living expenses and makes assisted living even more invaluable.

 While much of the costs associated with assisted living is paid for from a senior or their family’s private funds, there are other options.
 Here are 4 of the most common ways that families receive financial assistance.

 Funding Options to Finance Senior Living

 1. Veteran’s Aid and Attendance Benefit

 An often-overlooked source for financing assisted living care is one referred to as the Veteran’s Aid and Attendance benefit.
 Many families of veterans aren’t even aware it is an option.
 If a veteran meets the criteria, the awards can be significant.
 For many of our nation’s veterans, it can make the cost of moving to an assisted living community much more manageable.

 In 2020, a veteran and their spouse might be eligible to receive the following amounts:

 - Surviving Spouse (no dependents): $1,228 per month